csdurfee/csdurfee.github.io/content/le-simulation.md

 4    0.473849
 5    0.464052
 ```
-By normalizing them, they look like a probability distribution (they all add up to one) but it still has the same shape as the raw values if we made a bar chart.
+By normalizing them, they act like a probability distribution (they all add up to one) but still have the same relative proportions.

 ```
 0    0.187448